-Giving the silent treatment is another way of emotional manipulation, guilt, and abuse.
+Giving silent treatment is another sign of mental abuse from parents.
 They will make it so that you’re compelled to make the first move to fix things – even if you did nothing wrong.

 This kind of behavior can affect a child and their ability to find and maintain a healthy personal relationship in the future.